-Even with their financial limitations, instead of buying some dumb expensive TV in 1989 with their lawsuit money ($1,500), my parents were gracious enough to split the money three ways for each of their three children.
+Even with their financial limitations, instead of buying some unnecessary and expensive TV in 1989 with their unexpected money ($1,500), my parents were gracious enough to split the money three ways for each of their three children.
 The decision to invest their unexpected windfall in savings bonds was a respectable choice.
-Years later, I really appreciate this money as an adult (way more than I would appreciate... an ancient TV).
+Years later, I really appreciate this money as an adult (way more than I would appreciate... say, an ancient TV).

 Good Money Move Number Two

 The second thing that went right in this situation is I didn’t cash out the bond until I oozed every last bit of interest out of it.
-Although tempting, I didn’t redeem this money as a teenager to spend it on something ridiculous like a prom dress.
+Although tempting, I didn’t redeem this money as a teenager to spend it on something ridiculous.
 I’m not sure what my older brothers did...

 Concerning interest, I now realize I could have cashed out the bond sooner and had it working for me in the market.

 However, then I wouldn’t have a blog post with this ultra awesome picture in it, would I?

 I view money obtained this way as “easy come, easy go” try-not-to-notice-it-was-ever-there extra money.
 Like my parents, I know I am lucky to even have this option.
 Therefore, I’m going to pass it on.

 When my son is old enough to remember it, I will help him invest this money.
 Until then, it will sit in a money market account as part of our (hopefully) larger than necessary emergency fund.
 When we invest the $2,000, I won’t tell him why it is this amount (probably for the same reason my parents didn’t tell me the details of where it came from until I was older).

 What I will tell him, is this money exists because it’s fun to watch it grow.
 It will be his first real-life example regarding the power of compound interest.